monetha/unicef-challenge-reducing-digital-divide/README.md

 npm start
 ```

-App will be running at [http://localhost:3000](http://localhost:3000) and use Ropsten testnet for MVP purpose. **Note** make sure to set Metamask for Ropsten testnet
+App will be running at [http://localhost:3000](http://localhost:3000) and use Ropsten testnet for MVP purpose. **Note** make sure to set Metamask for Ropsten testnet.

+To get Ethereum on Ropsten please use [this faucet](https://faucet.ropsten.be)

 ### Bootstrapping new environment

 Environment could be setup on any Ethereum compatible blockchain (Mainnet, Ropsten, Quorum, Pantheon, etc.).

 App requires a set of smart contracts to be pre-deployed:

 - `PassportLogic` - A contract which specifies upgradeable execution logic for digital identities (read more [here](https://github.com/monetha/reputation-contracts#passport-logic))
 - `PassportLogicRegistry` - A contract which allows execution logic versioning and assignment for digital identities (read more [here](https://github.com/monetha/reputation-contracts#facts-provider-registry))
 - `PassportFactory` - A contract which allows creating new digital identities for ISPs and holds a list of them (read more [here](https://github.com/monetha/reputation-contracts#passport-factory))